vx68k/mdtodom.js/README.md

 # Introduction

-The `mdtodom.js` script renders [commonmark.js] AST directly into DOM on modern browsers to make a webpage from a Markdown file.
+The `mdtodom.js` script renders a [commonmark.js] AST directly into DOM on modern web browsers to make a webpage from a Markdown content.

 [![(License)](https://img.shields.io/badge/license-MIT-blue.svg)][MIT]